Tested Baking & Dessert Recipes & Videos

 Cranberry Upside Down Cake

-Cranberry Shortbread Bars: Preheat oven to 375 degrees F (190 degrees C) and place the wire oven rack in the center of the oven.
-Butter (or spray with a non stick cooking spray) a 9 x 9 inch (23 x 23 cm) pan.
+Cranberry Shortbread Bars: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Butter (or spray with a non stick cooking spray) a 9 inch (23 cm) square baking pan.

-Cranberry Filling: In a medium sized saucepan, place all the ingredients.
-Then, over medium-high heat, cook the ingredients until boiling.
-Continue to boil the filling until it becomes thick and syrupy, about 5 minutes.
+Cranberry Filling: Put the cranberries, sugar, and water in a medium sized saucepan.
+Place over medium high heat and, stirring occasionally, bring just to a boil.
+Continue to gently boil until the cranberries soften and the juices becomes thick and syrupy, about 5 minutes.
 Remove from heat and let cool while you make the shortbread.

-Shortbreads: In a separate bowl whisk the flour, cornstarch, and salt.
+Shortbreads: In a separate bowl whisk the flour with the salt.

-Evenly press two-thirds of the shortbread into the bottom of the prepared pan.
-Then evenly spread the cranberry filling over the shortbread base, leaving a 1/4 inch border.
+Evenly press about two-thirds (370 grams) of the shortbread onto the bottom of the prepared pan.
+Lightly prick with the tines of a fork.
+Bake the shortbread about 17 - 18 minutes or until lightly brown.
+Remove from oven and evenly spread the cranberry filling over the shortbread base, leaving a 1/4 inch (.5 cm) border.

 With the remaining shortbread dough, using your fingers, crumble it over the top of the cranberry filling.
 Then lightly press the dough into the filling.

-Bake in the preheated oven for about 30 minutes, or until golden brown on top.
-Remove from oven, place on a wire rack, and while still hot, cut into 16 squares.
+Bake for about 25 - 30 minutes, or until golden brown on top.
+Remove from oven, place on a wire rack, and while still warm, cut into 16 squares.
 Allow to cool completely in pan.
+The bars can be covered and stored in the refrigerator for about five days, or they can be frozen.

 Cranberry Filling: